Eddy Merckx: 1972: Breaking the hour record alongside a Giro–Tour double

 Merckx entered the Tour de France in July where a battle between him and Ocaña was expected by many.
 He took the opening prologue and expanded his advantage over all the other general classification contenders, except Ocaña, by at least three minutes.
 Going into the Pyrenees, Merckx led Ocaña by fifty-one seconds.
 The general classification favorites were riding together as the race hit the Col d'Aubisque in the seventh leg.
 Ocaña punctured on the climb, allowing for the other riders to attack.
 Ocaña chased after the group but crashed into a wall on the descent and went on to lose almost two minutes to Merckx.
 Merckx was criticized for attacking while Ocaña had a flat, but Merckx responded that the year before Ocaña had done the same thing while the race was in the Alps.
 Merckx won the following stage, regaining the lead which he had lost after the fourth leg.
 During the next two major mountain stages, one to Mont Ventoux and the other to Orcières, he merely followed Ocaña's wheel.
 He won three more stages before crossing the finish line in Paris as the race's winner, thus completing his second Giro-Tour double in the process.

 After initially planning to attempt to break the hour record in August, Merckx decided to make the attempt in October after taking a ten-day hiatus from criterium racing to heal and prepare.
-The attempt took place on 25 October in Mexico City, Mexico at the outdoor track Agustin Melgar.
+The attempt took place on 25 October in Mexico City, Mexico at the outdoor track Agustín Melgar.
 Mexico was chosen due to the higher altitude as this led to less air resistance.
 He arrived in Mexico on the 21st to prepare for his attempt, but two days were lost due to rain.
 His attempt started at 8:46 am local time and saw him finish the first ten kilometers twenty-eight seconds faster than the record pace.
 However, Merckx started off too fast and began to fade as the attempt wore on.
 He eventually was able to recover and posted a distance of 49.431 km, breaking the world record.
 After finishing he was carried off and was quoted saying the pain was "very, very, very significant."